Skip to main content

 Mental Health Support Inside Your Thailand Rehab Program

-If you are looking for support with your mental health in Thailand, this page explains how mental health support works at Jintara inside the residential program, once detox and stabilisation are underway.
+If you are looking for help with your mental health in Thailand, this page explains how mental health support works at Jintara inside the residential program, once detox and stabilisation are underway.

 Ministry of Public Health logo